Educational Psychologist (journal)

 The Educational Psychologist is a quarterly peer-reviewed academic journal published by Routledge on behalf of Division 15 (Educational Psychology) of the American Psychological Association.
-It was established in 1963 and the current co-editors are Jeffrey A. Greene (University of North Carolina at Chapel Hill) and Lisa Linnenbrink-Garcia (Michigan State University).
+It was established in 1963.
 The journal publishes conceptual, theoretical, and review articles (including meta-analyses), rather than empirical studies, on all aspects of educational psychology and learning in formal and informal educational environments.

-It is considered one of the "big five" educational psychology journals (along with Cognition and Instruction, Journal of Educational Psychology, Educational Psychology Review, and Contemporary Educational Psychology).
-According to the Journal Citation Reports, the journal has a two-year impact factor of 8.209 and a five-year impact factor of 11.302 (as of June 2022), making it one of the top-ranked journals in educational research and educational psychology.
+It is considered one of the "big five" educational psychology journals (along with Cognition and Instruction, Educational Psychology Review, Journal of Educational Psychology, and Contemporary Educational Psychology).
+According to the Journal Citation Reports, the journal has a 2025 impact factor of 10.6.

 The journal practices double-blind peer review (since at least 1979).

 Past editors

 The following persons have been editors-in-chief: